GoogleChrome/web.dev/src/site/content/en/learn/pwa/windows/index.md

 * From the contextual menu, you can open that URL in the browser.
 * Users can close the browser or go back.

-{% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/0SsThiNz4GDkJy6OiTHj.png", alt="An in-app browser on a desktop PWA when browsing a URL that is out-of-scope", width="800", height="497" %}
+{% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/0SsThiNz4GDkJy6OiTHj.png", alt="An in-app browser on a desktop PWA when browsing a URL that is out-of-scope.", width="800", height="497" %}

 {% Aside %}
 While the in-app browser is on the screen, your PWA is waiting in the background, as if another window is obscuring it.